krahets/hello-algo/en/docs/chapter_searching/binary_search_edge.md

 comments: true
 ---

-# 10.3 &nbsp; Binary Search Edge Cases
+# 10.3 &nbsp; Binary Search Boundaries

 ## 10.3.1 &nbsp; Finding the Left Boundary

 !!! question

-    Given a sorted array `nums` of length $n$ that may contain duplicate elements, return the index of the leftmost element `target` in the array.
-If the array does not contain the element, return $-1$.
+    Given a sorted array `nums` of length $n$ that may contain duplicate elements, return the index of the leftmost occurrence of `target`.
+If the array does not contain `target`, return $-1$.

 Recall the method for finding the insertion point with binary search.
 After the search completes, $i$ points to the leftmost `target`, **so finding the insertion point is essentially finding the index of the leftmost `target`**.